-1. Check that your iPhone is connected to a network (WiFi or mobile).
-You can then install FreeStyle LibreLink from the App Store.
+1. Check that your smartphone is connected to a network (WiFi or mobile).
+You can then install FreeStyle LibreLink from the Google Play store.
 Tap the App icon to open the App.

 Note: You only need to be connected to a network for setup, using LibreView, and sharing with other apps.
 You do not need to be connected to scan a Sensor, add notes, or review your history in the App.